'The Nation's T-Rex': How a Montana mum's tramp led to an incredible discovery

 And then, in 2014, word reached the ranch: Their T-Rex was heading to the nation's capital.
 The Smithsonian had arranged a 50-year loan with the Army Corps, the legal owners of the skeleton.

-It was a bittersweet departure for many when they packed 16 crates of T-Rex into a customized FedEx truck and pointed it east.
+It was a bittersweet departure for many when they packed 16 crates of T-Rex into a customised FedEx truck and pointed it east.
 A lot of Montanans like Montana fossils to stay in Montana.
 Johnson, at the Smithsonian, hopes they will take solace that it is likely to become the most viewed T-Rex in history.

-The 7 million people who visit the museum each year "are going to see it and know it's from Montana," he said.
+The 7 million people who visit the museum each year "are going to see it and know it's from Montana", he said.

 It's taken a long time to make the shift.